Why I Quit Etsy:

 HINDSIGHT – SHOULD I HAVE STAYED WITH ETSY?

 You might be wondering if I regret my decision to leave Etsy.
 So much time, so much effort, losing money (at first), decreased sales (at first)… those seem like strong arguments to stick with the successful Etsy shop I had established and maintained for 7 years.
 So, if I had to do it all over again would I leave Etsy?
 YES.

-The Force of Gentleness Paper Collection (12″ x 12″) by Craft O’Clock includes 6 double-sided sheets plus extra cut aparts on the back of the title sheet.
+The Force of Gentleness Paper Collection (12″ x 12″) by Craft O’Clock includes SIX double-sided sheets plus extra cut aparts on the back of the title sheet.

 A dreamy flight of ballet dancers and horses in a flowery world of yellows and grays.

 For me, having my shop directly on my website is what I wanted all along.
 Customers can read blog posts, check out unique creations like Craft Outfitting™ and Tackle Your Stack™, and make purchases from the shop ALL WITHOUT LEAVING MY WEBSITE.
 That is what I wanted all along.
 I was prepared in my mind that I might need a few years to re-build the same (if not, greater) success in my own shop as I built on the Etsy platform.
 So, perseverance has been key.
 At the time of this writing, my shop is not yet where I know it will be, but I am giving it more time.
 I make my own deadlines.
 I don’t have to deal with any hidden fees or costs or surprise changes or updates to my shop.
 I have to work hard and I have to have a lot of patience.
 But I am confident that leaving the Etsy platform was the best choice for me.

 Hopefully, you have found value in this article.
 Sharing this article with a friend is FREE and always shows your support.
 Thank you!

 The Green Basic Leaves Set by Craft O’Clock includes 18 double-sided sheets.